-- Right -clicking on the Range Markers ruler at the top of the timeline, then selecting New Range. - Ctrl Left -clicking and dragging right on the Range Markers ruler.
-This will render a red-filled area across all tracks and busses to help preview the extent of the range in creation.
-Once the mouse button is released, a paired range marker will be created. - Selecting a range in the Editor window, then right -clicking and selecting Add Range Markers. - Clicking New Range button at the bottom of the Ranges & Marks sidebar.
-The markers will be created around the playhead position, unless the playhead in at the time origin (in which case the markers will be placed at the time origin position). - Right -clicking a location or a CD marker and selecting Create Range to Next Marker.
+- Right-clicking on the Range Markers ruler at the top of the timeline, then selecting Add > Range .
+For loop ranges and punch ranges, please select Add > Loop Range and Add > Punch Range respectively. - Selecting a range in the Editor window, then right-clicking and selecting Add Range Markers , Set Loop from Selection or Set Punch from Selection . - Clicking New Range button at the bottom of the Ranges & Marks sidebar.
+The markers will be created around the playhead position, unless the playhead in at the time origin (in which case the markers will be placed at the time origin position). - Right-clicking a location or a CD marker and selecting Create Range to Next Marker.
 This will create a pair of range markers that start at the selected marked and end at the position of the next location or CD marker (both rulers are taken into account).